PiggyPiglet/DocDex/README.md

 > and some ugly things.
 Please report bugs, and make suggestions via the issues
 > tab.**

+### BTW this readme is sorta outdated, there wiki is quite detailed though, so I recommend checking it instead of reading everything below.

 Documentation Index (DocDex) is a utility API which scans javadocs on the web, caches everything into a calculated mixture of memory, file, and database, then provides a JSON API to easily access the information.
 Warning, don't run this on remote sites, it probably won't work, and you probably won't be able to access that site afterwards.

 ## Compilation